primaza/primazactl/README.md

                         name of cluster, as it appears in kubeconfig, on which Primaza is installed.
 Default: current kubeconfig context
   -f CONFIG, --config CONFIG
-                        Config file containing agent roles
+                        Config file containing agent roles -n NAMESPACE, --namespace NAMESPACE
+                        namespace to create.
+Default: primaza-service -s MAIN_NAMESPACE, --main-namespace MAIN_NAMESPACE
+                        namespace of primaza main.
+Default: primaza-system -v VERSION, --version VERSION
+                        Version of primaza to use.
+Ignored if --config is set.
 ```

 ### Worker create service-namespace options: